The taste of high quality fish, served raw, can only be rivaled by some of the very best Wagyu steaks.

 First, you should stick to the sea.
 Saltwater fish are best to eat raw and less likely to get you sick (fresh fish are susceptible to tapeworms).

-Third... handling... and when it comes to fish it isn't too different than any other type of meat.
+Third, consider the handling.
+When it comes to fish, it isn't too different to any other type of meat.
 You want your fish processed in a clean environment and kept cold.

 There aren't many statistics as to how risky it is to eat raw fish.
 In fact, the USDA sources Japan as a reference point.
 Note that Japan does NOT require or even recommend freezing fish meant for sashimi and yet the number of reported incidents is extremely low.